Parallaxer/Parallaxer/README.md

 # Parallaxer

-Parallaxer is a Swift framework for composing parallax effects.
+Parallaxer is a framework for crafting parallax effects in Swift.

 ## Requirements
 - Swift 3.0